amhammett/serverless-aws-examples/README.md

 A collection of examples using Serverless to manage AWS resources.

-## Message Queue Service
+## Record Management

-A Lambda api function that accepts rest request working with a DynamoDB backend.
+A Lambda api function that accepts rest request working with a DynamoDB backend to manage records.

 Resources: